purvisjd/Credit_Risk_Analysis/README.md

     This graphic shows that the SMOTEEN algorithm produced a precision score of .01 and a recall score of .68 for high risk and a precision score of 1 and a recall score of .58 for low risk.

+   *  Conclusions for Risk Resamplers:
+   For the risk resampler algorithms, there appears to be a significant level of similarity with regards to the accuracy of the given algorithms with accuracies between .63 and .65.
+The exception to this is the ClusterCentroids algorithm which shows an accuracy score of only approximately .51.
+The precision scores for all 4 algorithms are virtually identical with scores of .01 for identifying high risk and 1 for identifying low risk.
+This would indicate that these algorithms are all extremely strong with correctly identifying low risk, but struggle with correctly identifying high risk.
 *  BalancedRandomForestClassifier
     *  Balanced Accuracy Score: